gurretl/gurretl/README.md

 ## ✨ Current situation

 - 🔭 I’m currently working as DevOps Consultant at Sokube in Geneva
-- 🌱 As a former Ops Enginner, I’m currently learning Python and trying to improve my Dev knowledge.
+- 🌱 As a former Ops Enginner, I’m currently learning FinOps and trying to improve my Cloud knowledge.
 - ⛰️⛷️🏃⛰️ Sport fact: I am an Ultra Trail Runner (UTMB Finisher) and a Ski Alpinist (Pierramenta)

 ## 💌 Contact Me